 This old wisdom is a reference to diversifying investment portfolio risks.
-Much research has been done in the fields of stock markets, bonds as well as currencies and raw materials.
-The benefits of diversification and its studies are therefore known well at least by traditional stock market investors.
+Much research has been done in the fields of stock markets, bonds as well as currencies, and raw materials.
+Traditional stock market investors recognize very well the benefits of diversification and its studies.

-However, many do not know that also Bitcoin’s diversifying benefits have been studied (e.g. Lehner, Carter ja Ziegler, 2018).
-These research results will be addressed in this article.
+However, many do not know that Bitcoin’s diversifying benefits have been studied (e.g., Lehner, Carter ja Ziegler, 2018).
+This article will address the result of these researches.

 What is portfolio diversification?

-If an investor’s portfolio includes, for instance, the stocks of two listed companies from the same industry, such a portfolio cannot be regarded particularly diversified.
-This is because any problems the industry faces would impact both companies, and the investor’s whole portfolio may suffer heavy losses.
-A good example is the restaurant and tourism business in 2020, which faced major problems for an unexpected and surprising reason.
+If an investor’s portfolio includes, for instance, the stocks of two listed companies from the same industry, such a portfolio cannot be regarded as remarkably diversified.
+This is because the industry’s problems would impact both companies, and the investor’s whole portfolio may suffer heavy losses.
+A good example is the restaurant and tourism business in 2020, which faced significant problems for an unexpected and surprising reason.

-If the investor’s portfolio, in turn, would comprise of over 10 stocks from different sectors, whose business cycles and profits do not correlate, then such a portfolio can be regarded to have lower risk in terms of diversification.
-If the portfolio would additionally have bonds and different utilities, whose profits do not correlate with stock markets, then the portfolio would be even better diversified.
+If the investor’s portfolio, in turn, would comprise of over 10 stocks from different sectors, whose business cycles and profits do not correlate, Then, in terms of diversity, we may consider such a portfolio to have a lower risk.
+If the portfolio also had bonds and different utilities, whose profits do not correlate with stock markets, the portfolio would be even better diversified.

-The idea behind diversification is generally that an investment portfolio containing several different instruments would on average produce more profit over a longer-term than one containing fewer instruments.
+The idea behind diversification is generally that an investment portfolio containing several different instruments would produce more profit over a longer-term than one containing fewer instruments.
 At the same time, such diversification would also lower the portfolio’s total risks.
-Therefore the downturn of one investment would not impact the portfolio’s total result negatively, but a balanced portfolio would generate even profits regardless of cycles.
+Therefore, the downturn of one investment would not negatively impact the portfolio’s total result, but a balanced portfolio would generate even profits regardless of cycles.
 (Kajtazi & Moro, 2017).

-Guesmi, Saadi, Abid, and Ftiti (2018) have in their studies found that Bitcoin enables diversification benefits for investors.
-One significant reason they present for this is that since Bitcoin is not part of the traditional financial system, Bitcoin is also not dependent on the traditional financial system’s actors.
+Guesmi, Saadi, Abid, and Ftiti (2018) have, in their studies, found that Bitcoin enables diversification benefits for investors.
+One significant reason they present for this is that since Bitcoin is not part of the traditional financial system, it is not dependent on its actors.
 This means an investor can gain diversification benefits to protect against crises of the traditional financial system.

-A common theme in almost all of these studies is the notion that Bitcoin has so far historically provided very good profits compared to its risks.
-The same conclusion is reached by Carpenter (2016) as well as Briere, Oosterlinck, and Szafarz (2015) in addition to Eisl, Gasser and Weinmayer (2015).
+A common theme in almost all of these studies is the notion that Bitcoin has so far historically provided outstanding profits compared to its risks.
+The same conclusion is reached by Carpenter (2016) as well as Briere, Oosterlinck, and Szafarz (2015), in addition to Eisl, Gasser, and Weinmayer (2015).

 Newest research: BTC as part of an investment portfolio